Keep a Roof Over Their Heads

 In 2021, Statistics Canada asked Canadian households if they had ever experienced some form of homelessness in their lifetime.
 Over one in ten (11.2%) Canadians or 1,690,000 people reported that they had.

-In fact, during 2024, over 25% of those identified in our community as experiencing homelessness were between the ages of 16-24.
-This is greater than the national average.
-YWCA Youth Housing and Services directly support youth experiencing or at-risk of homelessness with a tailored approach designed for teens transitioning to adulthood.
+In fact, during 2025, over 35% of those identified in our community as experiencing identify as women and gender diverse.
+YWCA Housing and Services directly support single women, gender-diverse, and women-led families experiencing or at-risk of homelessness with a tailored approach designed for the gendered experiences of housing instability and homelessness.

 %